 School evaluation: Best if you need to know whether your child qualifies for an IEP (Individualized Education Plan) and the school’s timeline works for you.
 These are free of cost when both the school and parents suspect a disability.

 Private evaluation with a Licensed Educational Psychologist: Helpful if you want a broader look at learning, cognitive, and processing profiles, or need to clarify diagnostic criteria.
+In my practice, I take a holistic approach that considers cognitive and learning processes alongside factors like learning style, personality, and temperament.

 Licensed Educational Psychologists can diagnose psychological disorders related to academic learning processes when they have the training and expertise in that area.
 In my practice, this may include learning disabilities such as dyslexia, dyscalculia, and dysgraphia, as well as ADHD, Autism, and Anxiety.